 Due to the lengthy healing time required for recovery from whiplash injuries, many who suffer from whiplash injury pain will accumulate medical bills and other expenses that are far greater than the threshold amount.
 If this occurs, you may be entitled file a civil suit against the at-fault driver.

 We can help you manage the complicated process of recovering financial damages for your whiplash injury.
 Thomas Law Offices is experienced in handling claims for victims of car crash whiplash injury in the state of Kentucky and will fight to see that you receive the financial help you need return to a life that is healthy and pain free.
-Contact our legal team today for a free, no-obligation consultation of your case.
+Contact our legal team today for a free, no-obligation consultation with a Louisville car accident attorney.